docsforadobe/after-effects-scripting-guide/docs/other/textdocument.rst

 **Description**

-The baseline (x,y) locations for a text layer.
+The baseline (x,y) locations for a Text layer.
 Line wraps in a paragraph text box are treated as multiple lines.

 .. note::
   If a line has no characters, the x and y values for start and end will be the maximum float value (3.402823466e+38F).